sandstreamdev/std/is/byte.md

 ## Questions

-- How to check is a given value is a byte?
+- How to check if a given value is a byte?
-- How to check is a given number is a byte?
+- How to check if a given number is a byte?